exceptionless/Website/content/docs/clients/dotnet/troubleshooting.md

 ---
-title: Trouble Shooting
+title: Troubleshooting
+order: 7
 ---

 If your events aren’t being sent to the server there are a few things that you can try to diagnose the issue.

 ## Update Your Client

-Please make sure that you are using the [latest version of the client](upgrading-client.md).
+Please make sure that you are using the [latest version of the client](upgrading.md).

 ## Ensure the Queue has Time to Process